Pistoia is a very nice city where you can find many interesting places to visit: www.turismopistoia.it

 – Palazzo Rospigliosi , which hosts the Rospigliosi and Diocesan Museums and the Lace Museum.
 The palazzo, built between the 16th and 17th centuries, was the residence of the Rospigliosi family, who gave the Vatican Pope Clement IX.

 – The Basilica of the Madonna dell’Umiltà was built in 1495 thanks to a project by Giuliano da Sangallo and was finished by Giorgio Vasari.
-It has a 59 metre-high cupola.
+It has a 59 metre-high dome.
 In 1580s, the Rospigliosi family, one of the most important of Pistoia, started to decorate the chapels and the sacred image of the Madonna of the high altar is by Pietro Tacca, student of Giambologna.

-– Pistoia offers visitors a rich itinerary in sacred buildings of great interest: from the Parish church of Sant’Andrea, with its pulpit by Giovanni Pisano, to the Romanesque policrome of San Giovanni Foricivitas and the seventeenth century church of Santo Spirito.
+– Pistoia offers visitors a rich itinerary in sacred buildings of great interest: from the Parish church of Sant’Andrea, with its pulpit by Giovanni Pisano, to the Romanesque policrome of San Giovanni Fuoricivitas and the seventeenth century church of Santo Spirito.
 Another visit should be made to the complex of the Saints Prospero and Filippo, where you can admire the superb wooden structure of the Fabroniana library.

 – Near Piazza del Duomo is the historic area of Ospedale del Ceppo, with the museum of surgical instruments and anatomical room.
 The current complex is the result of a series of additions and restorations of the original 13th-century building.
 A ceramic glaze frieze executed from 1525 by Santi Buglioni decorates the loggia: it portrays the seven works of mercy, mixed with scenes of the Virtues.
 There are also tondoes by Giovanni della Robbia depicting the Annunciation, the Glory of the Virgin, the Visitation and the Medici coat of arms.